SwiftERM Hyper-personalisation for ecommerce email marketing

 3. Build a welcome program

 Welcome emails typically achieve an open rate of more than 50% (source: Econsultancy).
 Not only is it polite to show your appreciation for signing up, but a welcome series is also the perfect opportunity to showcase your brand.
-What’s more, this type of email provides you with a chance to enhance the data on your potential customer beyond the email address.
+What’s more, this type of email provides you with a chance to enhance the data on your potential customers beyond the email address.

 4. Create new resources to build lead generation.